 2. Ease of Use

-It’s important any care management software works for the people using it day-to-day.
-If it involves a steep learning curve and understanding technical features, the likelihood is that only a small proportion of people will use it and any benefit will not be maximised.
+It’s important that any care management software works for the people using it day-to-day.
+If it involves a steep learning curve or being an IT expert to use it, people might not be able to use it to its full potential, minimising the overall benefit.

 The data stored and managed by care homes is both sensitive and personal.
 Extra care should be taken to ensure this data is safe and secure.
-Data breeches or a loss of data can have detrimental effects on care homes and their residents.
+Data breaches or a loss of data can have detrimental effects on care homes and their residents.
 With CareDocs you can backup your work, either manually or automatically using the internet.
 It’s also encrypted, so only staff with access to the software can log into the system using a secure password linked to a personal profile.

 General Data Protection Regulations (GDPR) principles for social care providers are mandatory, so care management software that has security and data protection embedded into its core functionality, means care homes are assisted in adhering to GDPR principles by simply using GDPR-compliant software.